Mery Bas

 María José "Mery" Bas Arguijo (/es/; born 29 December 1967) is a Spanish singer.
 Since 2018, she has been one half of the electropop duo Nebulossa, together with her husband Mark Dasousa.

 Biography

-Bas was born in Marseille on 29 December 1967, but moved to Alicante as a child.
+Bas was born in Alicante on 29 December 1967.
 She is a resident of the town of Ondara (province of Alicante), where she runs a beauty center and spa, open since 1974, in the said town.

 Nebulossa

 Along with Dasousa, Bas formed Nebulossa in 2018.
 In 2022, along with Ophelia Alibrando, they participated in Una voce per San Marino, San Marino's preselection contest for the Eurovision Song Contest 2023, but did not progress past the audition stage.
 Nebulossa competed in Benidorm Fest 2024, the Spanish selection for the Eurovision Song Contest 2024, with the song "Zorra".
 They placed first in their semi-final on 30 January 2024, qualifying for the final, which they won.
 At the Eurovision grand final, "Zorra" placed 22nd out of 25, with 30 points.